eberjoe/eberjoe/README.md

 Currently deepening my knowledge of Go.

-Besides Java and Go, I also code for Node.js and I'm very much into front-end development as well, especially with React.JS ⚛️
+Besides Java, Kotlin and Go, I also code for Node.js and I'm very much into front-end development as well, especially with React.JS ⚛️